 April is national poetry month and if you are not already sharing poetry with your students now is a great time to start.
 Some educators shy away from reading poetry to their students.
 Many students think poetry is boring and unexciting.
 When you tell the kids they are going to listen to some poetry they moan and groan.
 So what can you do to change this reaction?
-Read them poetry that they will LOVE.
+Read them these 10 poetry books for kids that they will LOVE.

 There are so many wonderful poetry books that it can be overwhelming.
 I like to start with poems that will make kids laugh.
 And there are plenty of silly and wacky poetry books.
 Many of them are by two authors that I’m sure you know very well: Shel Silverstein and Jack Prelutsky.
 You can’t go wrong by sharing poems from these two.
 So I am not including their books on my list.